dev-aritra/hands-on-postgis/README.md

 # Hands-on PostGIS
-A `node.js` application, which demonstrates cabailities of PostGIS
+A node.js application, which demonstrates the capabilities of PostGIS

 ## Read the compleget guide here
 https://medium.com/inspiredbrilliance/<placeholder>